-This policy was adopted by the Board of Manag This policy has been made available to school powebsite (or where none exists, is otherwise rearrequest) and provided to the Parents' Association ersonnel, published on the school dily accessible to parents and pupil on (where one exists).
-A copy of this ls on

-will be made available to the Department and the patron if requested.
+10. This policy has been made available to school personnel, published on the school website (or where none exists, is otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association.
+A copy of this policy will be made available to the Department and the patron if requested.

 This policy and its implementation will be reviewed by the Board of Management once in every school year.
 Written notification that the review has been completed will be made available to school personnel, published on the school website (or where none exists, be otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association (where one exists).
 A record of the review and its outcome will be made available, if requested, to the patron and the Department.

-Signed: Date:

-Signed: Date:

-Date of next review: